Dream-Team99/Instasham-app/README.md

 This is a group project devloped by:

-Alex Mortonsen - Front-End and Socket.io,
+Alex Mortensen - Front-End and Socket.io,

 Matthew Langford - Front-End and AWS S3